-The Town Board of Commissioners, pursuant to the authority granted by G.S. § 160D, hereby ordains and enacts into law the following articles and sections for the purpose of promoting the health, safety, morals, and general welfare of the community.
-(Ord. passed 10-19-1983; Ord. passed 8-12-2013)
+The Town Board of Commissioners, in pursuant of the authority granted by the G.S. §§ 160A-381 through 160A-392160D, hereby ordains and enacts into law the following articles and sections for the purpose of promoting the health, safety, morals, and general welfare of the community.